 Pull a thread and you’ll find it’s attached to the rest of the world

 My daily life is filled with unravelling the mysteries of animal behaviour.
-I am interested in understanding the group- and population-level consequences of individual-level behavioural variation, especially of wildlife.
+I am interested in understanding the social and ecological consequences of individual behavioural variation, especially of wildlife.
 For this, I focus on concepts such as animal personality, social networks, foraging, communication, migration and learning.
 Study models include (but are not restricted to): waterfowl, songbirds, bats and fish.

 Currently, my core research focusses on the Trinidadian guppy system, in which I study the link between social behaviour and foraging success in the wild (see video).
 By studying animal behaviour in the wild, I maximize the ecological-relevance of my findings.
 Often such field experiments come at the cost of experimental rigour, especially when studying vertebrates.
 Due to their small size and their naturally plastic spatial and social life, Trinidadian guppies offer the best of both worlds.
 We can thus causally test social factors (such as group size and group composition) by conducting group-level manipulations and we can disentangle effects of the immediate environment by doing translocations, all without trading off ecological relevance.